ibm-cloud-docs/storage-scale/config-ldap-ces.md

     ```
     {: codeblock}

-11. Restart `slapd` service to apply the changes.
+11. Restart `slapd` service to apply the changes
     `systemctl restart slapd.service`

 12. Create an LDIF file for configuring TLS in LDAP server.